Speech on Global Warming: Short and Long Speech

 Good morning esteemed authorities, my name is Jake and today I am going to present before you a speech on Global Warming which is one of the most prominent issues in the present day.
 I hope that I will be able to convey my thoughts on the same.

 There are great changes happening day by day, some of them are noticeable to us while some are not.
-One such great change is in the rise in Earth’s temperature i.e. global warming which we are unable to notice.
+One such major change is in the rise in Earth’s temperature i.e. global warming which is often neglected.
 However, saying that it is happening slowly would be wrong because, over the last few years, its pace has increased.
 A great deal of the natural disasters that we are facing today such as earthquakes, tsunamis, cyclones, storms, etc. are all because of global warming.
-The length of seasons such as summer, winter, fall, etc is changing non-uniformly, and polar ice caps and glaciers are melting too.
-In some countries, snowfall amounts are decreasing, flowers bloom before time, birds are migrating to different regions, and hurricanes over the Atlantic are becoming more frequent.
-As a result of melting polar ice caps, the sea levels are rising continuously.
-And because of the stronger heat waves, human health is deteriorating too.

-The greenhouse gas volume is increasing because of human activities such as the burning of trees and fossil fuels, the use of refrigerators, microwaves, etc. Such activities release high volumes of CO2 and other greenhouse gases into the atmosphere causing global warming.
+The effect of greenhouse gases is increasing because of human activities such as the burning of trees and fossil fuels, the use of refrigerators, microwaves, etc. Such activities release high volumes of CO2 and other greenhouse gases into the atmosphere causing global warming.
 This causes even more water to vaporise, which absorbs even more heat from the sun, making Earth’s temperature even warmer.
 This has also affected rainfall patterns, ecology balance, etc. Global warming is a powerful demon that is affecting our lives to a great extent.
 Hence, we need to act now and solve this problem on an urgent basis.

-The steady rise in Earth’s temperature is also leading to draught in one region, and flood in the other.
-Due to drought, crop fields are not able to get adequate soil moisture absorption which leads to bad crop yielding.
-The worldwide demand for fruits, grains, and vegetables doesn’t become fulfilled because of this leading to food shortages all around the globe.
-There is much more moisture that the warmer air holds in the atmosphere than the cool air which eventually results in floods in many regions.
+There is much more moisture that the warmer air holds in the atmosphere which eventually results in floods in many regions.
 Both, drought as well as flood, adversely affect crop production.
 Even in the marine ecosystem, the temperature of the oceans is rising which is leading to ecosystem imbalance there.
 Many marine organisms are unable to withstand this change and hence, perish.
 Even the microscopic ocean animals are of great importance as they primarily generate and release oxygen for us to breathe.
 Marine animals, as well as many coral reefs, are affected by global warming.

 Source: NDTV